orzubalsky/art-coop/src/home/README.md

 ### `/_data`

-The data folder is a convenience way to store arbitrary data for use in templates.
+The data folder is a convenient way to store arbitrary data for use in templates.
 There are a couple things in here: actual data and utility functions.

 Data files like `interventions.json` are editable in the CMS and used in templates.

 The second, hacky use of `_data` is to make JavaScript functions available to templates.
-This includes `_.js` which exports lodash, and `markdown.js` which provides a function to render markdown (Eleventy automatically renders Markdown when it's the body of a Markdown file, but not if it's just a string in a JSON blob in \_data).
+This includes `_.js` which exports lodash, and `markdown.js` which provides a function to render markdown (Eleventy automatically renders Markdown when it's the body of a Markdown file, but not if it's just a string in a JSON blob in `/_data`).

 ### Misc.